lukaszminor23/insta-post-liker/README.md

 # Instagram Post Liking Bot

-This is a simple Python script that I wrote during an online Python bootcamp: 100 days of code b y Angela Yu.
+This is a simple Python script that I wrote during an online Python bootcamp: 100 days of code by Angela Yu.
 The script is using the Selenium library to automate post liking of a specified Instagram profile.
 On the course, the script was supposed to follow all the followers of an account and I modified it to like all posts instead.